Incident Database-based Framework for Establishing Industrial Safety Performance Assessments

 How to Cite:

-Keren, N., (2010) “Incident Database-based Framework for Establishing Industrial Safety Performance Assessments”, The Journal of Technology, Management, and Applied Engineering 26(2).
+Keren, N., (2010) “Incident Database-based Framework for Establishing Industrial Safety Performance Assessments”, Journal of Industrial Technology 26(2).